 Bi+ Community: Bi Social Network (BSN) Project

-We help Bi+ (bisexual) individuals and the community get access to mental health services by way of advocacy, assisting them with finding local services in their area, and with small grants.
-We are particularly focusing on Bi+ seniors, homeless youth and disenfranchised groups – along with educating the Bi+ population on mental health, homelessness and poverty concerns within the Bi+ community.
+Helping the Bi+ (bisexual) individual and community in times of stress get access to mental health services by way of advocacy, assisting them in finding local services in their area and small grants.
+We are particularly focusing on bi+ seniors, homeless youth and disenfranchised groups – along with educating the bi+ population on mental health, homelessness and poverty concerns within the Bi+ community.

 Like us on Facebook and join the community.